AbhinavVarre/codePathPrework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
-- [ ] Added the option to change tip options
+- [x] Added the option to change tip options
-- [ ] Added a color scheme
+- [x] Added a color scheme
-- [ ] Added a settings page
+- [x] Added a settings page
-- [ ] Added an option to set the default highlighted tip
+- [x] Added an option to set the default highlighted tip

 ## Video Walkthrough